 Types of cotton fabrics include:

-Organic cotton is made through a more sustainable, environmentally friendly process.
-It's made by a natural process that limits the use of toxic chemicals like pesticides and synthetic fertilizers.
+Organic cotton is produced using a sustainable and environmentally friendly process.
+It's made by a natural process that limits the use of toxic chemicals such as pesticides and synthetic fertilizers.
 This method preserves the health of the soil while creating a soft, durable fabric.

 Ring-spun cotton is produced by a twisting technique in which the cotton strands are twisted and thinned into a fine rope.
 The more the fibres are twisted, the softer the fabric.
 Ring-spun cotton is known to be a soft, strong material.

 Jersey is a knitted cotton fabric.
 This knit textile is soft, stretchy, and lightweight.
 Jersey also is a popular fabric choice to layer in an outfit as the material is insulating.